How to stop drinkingAlcohol abuse - how to stop; Alcohol use - how to stop; Alcoholism - how to stop

 - Make eye contact with the person and say "No, thanks" or another short, direct response.

-- DO NOT hesitate or give a long-winded answer.
+- Don't hesitate or give a long-winded answer.

 - Ask a friend to role play with you, so you are prepared.